Andonome/judgement/areas.md

 Draw the road at a scale of 1 mile = 0.5 cm.

+If a previous civilization lies inside the range of the road, connect them.

 ### Relationship

 Each new settlement has a relationship to its neighbour.